jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 Its content is the word being looked up.
 The rest of the markup can be whatever you want.

-I wrap the term in a `dt` and the definition in `dd` because it just feels like the right thing to do and provides tags to put some css styles on.
+I wrap the term in a `dt` and the definition in `dd` because it just feels like the right thing to do and provides tags to put some CSS styles on.
-I wrap the `dt` element in an `h5` because I couldn't figure out what css styling would actually put the term and definition on different lines.
+I wrap the `dt` element in an `h5` because I couldn't figure out what CSS styling would actually put the term and definition on different lines.

 It isn't that I don't know what the styles should be but it seems like my Kindle did not respect them.
 Figuring this out is part of the experimentation required to produce a dictionary that you're happy with.

-Out of the css defined in the `head`, it seems like only the `font-weight` is actually doing anything on my 2nd generation Kindle paperwhite.
+Out of the CSS defined in the `head`, it seems like only the `font-weight` is actually doing anything on my 2second generation Kindle paperwhite.
 I don't know why.
 The other styles are there just to make it look how I want it to look when I view it in the Kindle Previewer application.